-Relevant Program Learning Outcomes (PLOs): The course is designed so that students will achieve the following PLOs:
+The course is designed so that students will achieve the following PLOs:

-1 Engineering Technology Knowledge: 7 Environment and Sustainability: 2 Problem Analysis: 8 Ethics: 3 Design/Development of Solutions: 9 Individual and Team Work: 4 Investigation: 10 Communication: 5 Modern Tool Usage: 11 Project Management: 6 The Engineering Technologist & Society: 12 Lifelong Learning:
+1110 The course is designed so that students will achieve the following I Los.
+1 Engineering Technology Knowledge: 7 Environment and Sustainability: 2 Problem Analysis: 8 Ethics: 3 Design/Development of Solutions: 9 Individual and Team Work: 4 Investigation: 10 Communication: 5 Modern Tool Usage: 11 Project Management: 6 The Engineering Technologist & Society: V 12 Lifelong Learning:

-• To familiarize students with the basic Concepts of Economics in engineering.

-• To enable the students to make better economic decisions in their course of action.
+- To familiarize students with the basic Concepts of Economics in engineering. - To enable the students to make better economic decisions in their course of action.